jayantkishore/sigabrt-chatbot/data/nlu/debit_card_faq.md

-## intent:debit_card_faq
+## intent: debit_card_faq
  - What is a debit card?
  - How is a debit card different from a credit card?
+ - debit card vs credit card?
+ - Which is better, using a credit card or using a debit card?
  - How can I get a debit card?
  - What is a Personal Identification Number (PIN)?
  - What to do if you forgot your PIN or if it is not working?
  - Is there any transaction limit on the amount that can be withdrawn using a debit card?
  - Is there any limit on the number of transactions I can make on my debit card?
  - Are any charges levied for using a debit card for cash withdrawal?
-- Are any charges levied on using a debit card for transaction at another bank’s ATM?
+ - Are any charges levied on using a debit card for transaction at another bank's ATM?
  - Are there any charges on using the debit card on POS or online shopping?
  - Is there any renewal fees for debit card?
  - What to do in case of loss of debit card?
  - If the lost debit card is found later can it be used?
  - What is RuPay?
  - Should I get a debit card?
  - Can debit cards be used as credit cards?
  - What is the difference between a credit card and a debit card?
  - What is an ATM card?
  - ATM card or credit card?
  - Can multiple accounts be linked to a debit card?
  - Do banks block debit cards if customers enter the wrong PIN during cash withdrawals?
  - Is the overdraft facility available with debit cards?
  - What are the different costs associated with a debit card?
  - In India, what are the two types of debit cards generally issued to users?
+ - Which type of indian debit card is best?